Triple negative breast cancer is a type of breast cancer. Around 15 out of 100 (around 15%) breast cancers are of this type.

 Triple negative breast cancers are cancers whose cells don’t have receptors for:

-Some men have triple negative breast cancer but this is very rare.
-Most men have oestrogen receptors in their cancer cells.
+Men can also develop triple negative breast cancer but this is very rare.

 Symptoms of triple negative breast cancer